-Given the start date, the series 11 finale will probably air on Sunday 9th December, meaning there’s only a short wait before the 2018 Christmas special on the 25th December (see below).
+Given the start date, the series 11 finale will probably air on Sunday 9th December, meaning there’s only a short wait before the festive special on New Year’s Day (see below).

 Built around a golden nest of time crystals with endless, shifting walls, it’s a far more alien look than we saw during the year’s of Whittaker’s predecessor Peter Capaldi.
 Even the doors of the Tardis have had a rethink, with the blue police box exterior (which has had some minor cosmetic alterations) extending a little further into the control room in the new design.